statamic/docs/content/collections/extending-docs/addons.md

 template: page
 updated_by: 42bb2659-2277-44da-a5ea-2f1eed146402
 updated_at: 1569264134
-intro: An addon is a composer package that you intend to reuse, distribute, or sell.
+intro: An addon is a composer package you intend to reuse, distribute, or sell.
 For simple or private packages, consider implementing directly into your Laravel application.
 stage: 1
 id: 5bd75435-806e-458b-872e-7528f24df7e6
 ---